Derv-OFlynn/Fallout3rdYear/1_CloudComputing/11 Snapshots.md

 VSS coordinates the actions that are required to create a consistent shadow copy (also known as a snapshot or a point-in-time copy) of the data that is to be backed up.

-The shadow copy can be used as-is, or it can be used in scenarios such as the following
+The shadow copy can be used as-is, or it can be used in scenarios such as the following:
 - You want to back up application data and system state information, including archiving data to another hard disk drive, to tape, or to other removable media.
 - You're data mining.
 - You're performing disk-to-disk backups.